kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

 ...
 ```

-The right hand side of the exchange we'll be calling dollars here but it works
+The right hand side of the exchange we'll be calling USD here but it works
 for any exchange (such as BTC-ETH for instance).
 It's a shorthand for the
 presumed largest use-case which is buying and selling with USD.